– Climate

-Barcelona is one of the cities that has everything: great climate, sea, excellent cuisine, beautiful architecture, rich history and culture and a friendly people!
+Barcelona is one of the cities that has everything: great climate, sea, excellent cuisine, beautiful architecture, rich history and culture and friendly people!
 After I recently spent three days in Barcelona it definitely became one of my favorite European cities.

-Here is my travel guide with the best of Barcelona, some recommendations and must see places!
+Here is my travel guide with the best of Barcelona, some recommendations and must-see places!

 Travel guide to Barcelona